OpenHD/OpenHD/.github/ISSUE_TEMPLATE/bug_report.md

 **Hardware:**
  - Air side
- -- Pi model
+ -- SBC model
  -- Camera(s)
  -- Wifi card(s)
  -- Other hardware
  - Ground side
- -- Pi model
+ -- SBC model
  -- Wifi card(s)
  -- Ground Control Station(s)
  -- Hotspots - do you connect you GCS using ethernet, wifi and/or usb tethering
  - RC/telemetry uplink
- -- Do you use RC over Open.HD, or a separate rf link?
+ -- Do you use RC over OpenHD, or a separate rf link?

 **Client devices (in case of hotspot/tethering issue)**
  - Device: [e.g. iPhone6]